+setOf(T) flatten (setOf(collectionOf(T))

+Returns the (deep) flatten set of operand, i.e., all (recursively) contained nested collections are turned into individual elements and the unified set (without duplicates) is returned.

 T add(T e)

 Adds an element e to the set denoted by operand.
 If e was already in operand, nothing happens.
 Returns e.